 One of the first things to do is to contact the airline you will be traveling with and inquire if the airline has any special procedures for traveling with catheters.
 The airline should advise of procedures you should follow.
 Ask if the equipment you bring onboard meets Transportation Security Administration (TSA) guidelines and follow some basic hygiene steps during the flight.

 I have never had a problem with the airlines questioning why I am carrying the catheters and supplies, but if you are concerned you can always contact the airline you are traveling with and let them know.

-Pack the majority of your supplies in your check in luggage, but take enough on your carry on bag to last you until you get to your destination plus a few extra.
-One other option would be to ship your supplies to your destination.
-This way you don't have to worry about carrying around the extra load in your luggage.
+On top of carrying enough catheter supplies in your carry-on baggage to last you until you get to your destination (plus a few extras), I suggest packing the majority of your supplies in your checked luggage.
+This way you don’t have to worry about carrying around the extra load.